 In the context of climate change, world population growth and crashing ecological systems, wildfire is often a catastrophic and traumatic event.
 Its impact can include loss of life, life-changing injuries, long-term psychological stress; increases in domestic violence; destruction of properties, business and livestock; long-term housing insecurity; increased insurance premiums, fire-fighting, legal and health costs; as well as significant changes and species losses in the natural environment.

-In Australia, an average of 4,500 wildfires occur weekly.
-Yet how to prevent these wildfires, 85% of which are caused by human activities, has received extraordinarily little attention.
-The current approach to the prevention of arson can be summarised as small in scale, uncoordinated and rarely evaluated.
 ‘Feeling the heat: International perspectives on the prevention of wildfire ignition’ is the culmination of over a decade of research into wildfires and arson; taking an interdisciplinary approach to comprehensively understand the topic.